 More than 600,000 acres of canyons, washes, ridges and peaks await the adventurous visitor to Anza-Borrego Desert State Park!
 Before setting out on your own, make sure you are prepared for rough, unforgiving country, and don't forget to let someone back home know where you are going and when you plan to return.
-There are plenty of books and maps at the Visitor Center to help you plan your hike.
+There are plenty of books and maps at the State Park Store (587 Palm Canyon Drive, Suite 110) in Borrego Springs to help you plan your hike.

-BORREGO PALM CANYON NATURE TRAIL This popular trail leads to a cool, shady palm oasis.
-The rocky trail is three miles round-trip, with an elevation gain of about 700 feet, and takes a minimum of two hours.
+BORREGO PALM CANYON NATURE TRAIL This rocky trail is three miles round-trip, with an elevation gain of about 700 feet, and takes a minimum of two hours. - The palm grove is CLOSED until further notice, but the 1.5 mile trail leads to an overlook where you can see the post-fire recovery of the palms.

 CACTUS LOOP NATURE TRAIL Start your walk across the street and to the east of the Tamarisk Grove entrance.
 This one-mile loop has a short but strenuous climb and an uneven surface.
 Great views and a variety of cactus species await you.